severhussein/sysc3303/README.txt

 An Alternative to getting the project files from the submit program is to download directly from our git.
 Our URL is https://github.com/severhussein/sysc3303.git.
 You may enter the URL into a browser and download it there or you may open up eclipse and following the import steps previously mentioned, instead of choosing General->Existing Project, you may choose Git->Projects From Git and select Clone URI option.
-Then input out git URL and eclipse will automatically download the repository.
+Then input our git URL and eclipse will automatically download the repository.

 *******************************************************************************
-To run the iteration 4:
+To run the system:

 1- Run the Server.java
 -The server has two modes, a verbose mode, and a quiet mode, (Default at Verbose Mode)  (see note 1 below) -Next, on the Server, enter option 2 to begin running the Server

 2- Run the ErrorSimulator.java
+- Enter the ip address of the server.
+If the error simulator and server are running on the same machine, input 1 for loopback.
 - To simulate Packet Duplicate at Data#3, choose options by the sequence: {2, 1, 1, 3, 3} (detail and other cases see Case Steps below)

 3- Run the Client.java:
+- Entet the ip address of the error simulator.
+If the error simulator and client are running on the same machine, input 1 for loopback.
 -You can toggle between normal and test mode, as well as quiet and verbose mode.
 (Default at Verbose Mode + Test Mode) (see note 2, 3 below)
 -To read a file, select option 1, but first read the "FILE READ/WRITE SECTION" above -To write a file, select option 2, but first read the "FILE READ/WRITE SECTION" above